jerryq0101/rt_tracer/README.md

 About cache coherence and consistency.
 The question of when a core calling sched_switch handler, will it see the updated last_wakeup_ns?

 The most that we can do as programmers is to ensure that there aren't any thread level races for a single pid.
-We can't verify that
+We can't verify that if wake on core 1 happens before switch on core 2, that we will for sure see that on core 2, that is the hardware's job to sync.

+smp_wmb() in start_recording_pid(pid) does a semi-consistency guarantee.
+It ensures that before the WRITE to active=true, the other CPUs have seen all the previous setup happen while active = false.
+Therefore if we see active=true, and then pid's struct must have been setup already.
+Therefore we won't ever be writing to a unsetup pid struct.

 READ_ONCE/WRITE_ONCE is making sure that the compiler doesn't do any funny reordering (e.g. partial word writes or reads).